Microneedling under the eyes – is it safe?

 Summary – microneedling under the eyes

 Microneedling under the eyes can be safe and provide positive effects if performed gently and with the right technique.
-Due to the skin's sensitivity, a shallow needle depth, longer recovery, and careful aftercare are required.
-For best results, the treatment should always be tailored to the individual's skin type and needs.
+Due to the skin's sensitivity, a superficial needle depth, longer recovery, and careful aftercare are required.
+For the best results, the treatment should always be adapted to the individual's skin type and needs.